thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

+## InjectionToken since Angular 4.x

+Since Angular version 4.x there's a new, even a little bit better, way of achieving this. `InjectionToken` does pretty much the same thing as `OpaqueToken` (in fact, it derives from it).
+However, it adds a little bit of sugar that make developers lifes a bit more pleasant when creating factory providers that come with their own dependencies.

+Let's take a look at the following provider configuration for `DataService`:

+{% highlight js %}
+{% raw %}
+const API_URL = new OpaqueToken('apiUrl');

+providers: [
+  {
+    provide: DataService,
+    useFactory: (http, apiUrl) => {
+      // create data service
+    },
+    deps: [
+      Http,
+      new Inject(API_URL)
+    ]
+  }
+]
+{% endraw %}
+{% endhighlight %}

+We're using a factory function that will create a `DataService` instance using `http` and `apiUrl`.
+To ensure Angular knows what `http` and `apiUrl` are, we add the corresponding DI token to the provider configuration's `deps` property.
+Notice how we can just add the `Http` token.
+However, `apiUrl` is providing using an `OpaqueToken`, and since it since a type, we have to use the `Inject()` constructor (equivalent of `@Inject()` inside constructors).

+While this works perfectly fine, developers often ran into errors when they forgot to call `new Inject()` on the token. **That's why since Angular 4.x we don't have to do this anymore.** We can replace all `OpaqueToken` instances with `InjectionToken` instances and everything would work exactly the same way, except for the fact that we don't have to call `new Inject()` in factory provider dependencies anymore.

+In other words, the code above can then be written like this:

+{% highlight js %}
+{% raw %}
+const API_URL = new InjectionToken('apiUrl');

+providers: [
+  {
+    provide: DataService,
+    useFactory: (http, apiUrl) => {
+      // create data service
+    },
+    deps: [
+      Http,
+      API_URL // no `new Inject()` needed!
+    ]
+  }
+]
+{% endraw %}
+{% endhighlight %}

+Cool right?
+As of version 4.x `OpaqueToken` is considered deprecated.

 ## Conclusion

 Opaque tokens are distinguishable and prevent us from running into naming collisions.
 In addition they provide a bit better error messages.
 Whenever we create a token that is not a type, `OpaqueToken` should be used.
+If we're using Angular in version >= 4.x, we use `InjectionToken` instead.